Luis Urías Player Props: Red Sox vs. Tigers

 Luis Urías At The Plate

-- Urias is hitting .162 with three doubles, a home run and nine walks.
+- Urias has three doubles, a home run and 10 walks while batting .158.

-- This season, Urias has tallied at least one hit in 10 of 26 games (38.5%), and had multiple hits twice.
+- This season, Urias has posted at least one hit in 10 of 27 games (37.0%), and had multiple hits twice.

-- He has scored a run in seven of 26 games so far this year.
+- He has scored in seven games this season (25.9%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.